salazarr-js/three-app/packages/docs/src/content/guide/01-introduction/01-about.md

 ✅ Use semantic commits and Semver. <br/>
 &emsp;&nbsp;&nbsp; Auto-generate changelogs. <br/>

-> 📌 You can check the full [TODO](https://github.com/salazarr-js/three-app/blob/main/todos.md) list to track the project's progress.
+> 📌 You can check the full [TODO](https://github.com/salazarr-js/three-app/blob/main/todos.md) list to follow the project's progress.

-## 🚀 `Three App` library
+## 🚀 `Three App` Library

-`Three App` is a lightweight wrapper and a set of utility functions that make it easier to build `three.js` applications with less boilerplate.
+`Three App` is a lightweight wrapper and a set of utility functions designed to make building `three.js` applications easier and more efficient.
 It encapsulates common concepts and offers a developer experience similar to [React Three Fiber](https://r3f.docs.pmnd.rs), while keeping your code **functional**, **declarative**, and **framework-agnostic**.

 ### 🌟 Main Features

 ✅ Pre-configured [renderer](/guide/core-functionalities#%F0%9F%96%A5%EF%B8%8F-default-renderer) and [camera](/guide/core-functionalities#%F0%9F%8E%A5-default-camera). <br/>
-✅ Render loop with control methods. <br/>
+✅ Built-in render loop with control methods. <br/>
 ✅ Support for common [events](/guide/events). <br/>
 ✅ Simple and powerful ["hooks"](/guide/hooks) to run code at different stages of the app lifecycle. <br/>
 ✅ [Utility functions](/guide/functional-composition) to easily compose 3D scenes. <br/>